 Stage № 4 (Presentation of Report Documents)

-Oil spill monitoring is carried out in accordance with environmental legislation to identify polluted water areas and establish the cause of pollution.
+Oil spill monitoring (oil spill detection) is carried out in accordance with environmental legislation to identify polluted water areas and establish the cause of pollution.

 In the conclusion, a final analytical report is prepared, reflecting cartographic, statistical, analytical, and technical information on the work performed, and the overall Register of polluted and disturbed marine waters is presented.